Fuzhou dialect: Tonal sandhi

-The tonal sandhi rules of more than two syllables display further complexities:
+The tonal sandhi rules of more than two syllables display further complexities.
+For three-syllable domains:

-For four-syllable words, they can be treated as two sequential two-syllable units, and undergo two-syllable tone sandhi accordingly; in faster speech, the first two syllables are reduced to a half dark departing tone, and the remaining two syllables undergo two-syllable tone sandhi.
+Four-syllable words can be treated as two sequential two-syllable units, and undergo two-syllable tone sandhi accordingly; in faster speech, the first two syllables are reduced to a half dark departing tone, and the remaining two syllables undergo two-syllable tone sandhi.
+A domain of four syllables is the maximum, with anything larger broken down to into smaller domains.

 Initials

 There are fifteen initials, including a zero initial realized as a glottal stop [ʔ]:

 The Chinese characters in the brackets are also sample characters from Qī Lín Bāyīn.

 Some speakers find it difficult to distinguish between the initials /n/ and /l/.

 No labiodental phonemes, such as /f/ or /v/, exist in the Fuzhou dialect, which is one of the most conspicuous characteristics shared by all branches in the Min Family.